mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Extras/Magento/index.md

 *  **Password:**
    The WordPress admins default password.
    *Note: You will need this password to login into your new WordPress blog, please write this down.*

+*  **Encryption Key:**
+   This key is used for encrypting your sensitive data.
+You will need it if you move your data to a different Magento installation.
+Some payment and shipment processors require it.
+The key is located in <document root>/app/etc/env.php .